racodond/sonar-jproperties-plugin/README.md

  * Computes metrics: lines of code, comments lines, etc.
  * Performs more than 20 checks
+ * Provide the ability to write your own checks

 ## Usage
 1. [Download and install](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) SonarQube